N E M O M E I M P U N E L A C E S S I T

 It wasn't a protest like they claimed; it was an all-out battle.

 Even then, those rioting criminals began to demand and create a purge.
 Their claims so fervently spoken did not fall on deaf ears.
 They wanted people to think that officers were the violent ones.
 And their followers started to listen.
 146 have been killed in the line of duty.
-146 officers fallen victim to evils' wrath in less than a year's time.
+146 officers fell victim to evils' wrath in less than a year's time.

 Unfortunately, there is much more that will follow.